jeanmadao/el_doctor/README.md

 1. Write it in C and use the curses library.
 While this was my initial preferred option, I found it quite hard to use the curses library due to the lack (imo) of examples available in the internet of its usage.
-I also found the curses manual to be quite complex to understand.
-So probabably a skill issues from my part.
+I also found the curses manual to be quite complex to understand (probabably skill issues from my part).

 2. Write in Bash and use the [Bash Simple Curses](https://github.com/metal3d/bashsimplecurses) library.
 This one has the advantage of being able to use linux commands directly